Semaglutide, Ozempic, WeGovy & Rybelsus in Singapore

 What is Contrave?

-It works especially well for people with a “hungry brain”.
-In other words, people who do not actually feel hungry but eat because their brains tell them to.
-Common symptoms of hungry brain include:
+It generally works well for people with a “hungry brain”, which refer to people who do not actually feel hungry but eat because their brains tell them to.
+Common symptoms include:

 1. Addiction eating - Eating to feel good (medically speaking to get the endorphin hit)